bluedynamics/bda.plone.shop/README.rst

 Permissions
 ===========

+In general, custom shop deployments are likely to configure the permission and role settings according to their use cases.

 There exists ``bda.plone.shop.ViewBuyableInfo`` and ``bda.plone.shop.BuyItems``
 permission to control what parts of buyable data and controls get exposed to the user.

-In general, custom shop deployments are likely to configure the permission and role settings according to their use cases.
+Further the permissions ``bda.plone.shop.ChangePersonalInformation`` and ``bda.plone.shop.ChangePersonalPreferences`` are used to control access to Personal Preferences respective Personal Information pages.
+By default, users with role ``Customer`` can access Personal Information only, as it usually makes no sense to give a customer settings like a preferred editor.

 bda.plone.shop.ViewBuyableInfo